 Bennie died in 1984 and was buried at the McClelland Community Cementary, Texas beside his mother and father in law, sadly without achieving the success that he constantly strived for.
 Noland Porterfield investigated and interviewed Bennie Hess for his book 'Jimmie Rodgers: The Life And Times Of America´s Blue Yodeller' about the two mysterious acetates he owns of the unknown Jimmie Rodgers recordings of 'Tennessee Mama Blues" and "I Love You Yet'.
 Porterfield concludes in his book that these sides, which Rodgers supposedly gave to the young Hess, are legitimate whilst other music historians believe that they are actually Bennie Hess recordings, which he released on his Showland label 0001.
 UK music researcher Derek Glenister relates a story where Hess sent him some albums on Elvis Presley.
 They seemed to be portions of Louisiana Hayride shows and interviews.
 The first interview was supposedly of a young Elvis at the age of 13 in 1948 'apparently at a filling station' but the voice sounded as it may have been speeded up to make the speaker appear young.
 Doctored photographs were also part of the production.
 Allegedly, there was a warehouse full of these albums but these were either discarded and/or legally stopped.
 Whatever the veracity of the stories of Bennie Hess, the music industry was enriched by this hyperbole character.
+The industry benefited immensely from his character and he inspired many to look into learning guitar tabs in an effort emulate the country legend.
 Certainly, the scene would certainly have been much poorer if there had not been Bennie Hess.
 He recorded some great country and rockabilly songs and produced some timeless music on other artists.

 |These pages were saved from "This Is My Story" for reference usage only.
 Please note that these pages were not originally published or written by BlackCat Rockabilly Europe.
 For comments or information please contact Dik de Heer at firstname.lastname@example.org|